stackbit/jamstackthemes/content/theme/gatsby-starter-foundation.md

   - scss
 archetype:
   - blog
+description: >-
-description: A starter to launch your blazing fast personal website and a blog, Built with Gatsby and Netlify CMS.
+  A starter to launch your blazing fast personal website and a blog, Built with Gatsby and Netlify CMS.
+stale: false
 ---

 # Foundation